SteveTrombley/FlickrView/README.md

 # FlickrView

 Coding exercise that downloads photos from Flickr.
-Utilizes NSOperationQueue to intelligently manage downloads based in visibility in the UICollectionView similar to what you see on Tumblr.
+Utilizes NSOperationQueue to intelligently manage downloads based in visibility on the UICollectionView similar to what you see on Tumblr.